nart4hire/ocw-backend/model/web/course/README.md

 - Getting:
 course/major - Get all majors
+course/major/{id} - Get major with id
-course/major/{abbr} - Get all courses in major with abbreviation course/faculty - Get all faculties course/faculty/{abbr} - Get all courses in faculty with abbreviation course - get all courses course/{id} - get course with id
+course/major/courses/{id} - Get all courses in major with id course/faculty - Get all faculties course/faculty/{id} - Get faculty with id course/faculty/courses/{id} - Get all courses in faculty with id course/faculty/majors/{id} - Get all majors in faculty with id course - get all courses course/{id} - get course with id